MariaRiosNavarro/boat_rental_frontend/README.md

 - List all reservations.

-- Each reservations entry in the favorites section also includes a button to its respective detail page with delete capabilities.
+- Each reservations entry in the Rentals Page also includes a button to its respective detail page with delete capabilities.

 ![Home](/public/readmeimg/detailbuttonrlist.png)